teamLab Botanical Garden Osaka

 ┣Universe of Fire Particles in the Forest – Secondary Forest

-At the end of the Secondary Forest is the Universe of Fire Particles in the Forest blazing in the air.
+At the end of the Secondary Forest, you’ll find Universe of Fire Particles in the Forest, blazing through the air.
 I couldn’t take my eyes off of this installation.
-It was so real and forceful.
+It was so incredibly vivid and powerful.

 ┣Floating Resonating Lamps on Oike Lake

-Next to the Field of Light, the Floating Resonating Lamps on Oike Lake emits a soft light into the darkness.
+Next to the Field of Light, Floating Resonating Lamps on Oike Lake cast a soft glow across the darkness.

 ●What to Do on A Rainy Day?
 How Much Time Do I Need?

-The teamLab Botanical Garden Osaka is open even in rain!
+teamLab Botanical Garden Osaka is open even on rainy days!

-Except when severe weather warnings—such as Storm Warning, Heavy Rain Emergency Warning, and Thunderstorm Warning—are in effect.
-In such cases, the hours may shift, or the venue may be closed.
-The best way to check in advance for updates is via the official website or on social media.
+However, in case of severe weather warnings—such as Storm Warning, Heavy Rain Emergency Warning, or Thunderstorm Warning, the opening hours may change, or the venue may close.
+The best way to check in advance for the latest updates is via the official website or on social media channels.

-This was my first time visiting the teamLab Botanical Garden Osaka.
-It was an incredible art experience, one I hadn’t encountered before☆彡
+This was my first time visiting teamLab Botanical Garden Osaka and it was an incredible art experience—something I had never encountered before☆彡

 Spots Introduced